gamblevore/jeebox/README.md

 Jeebox can also describe human language, like English/Spanish/Hebrew/etc. A great idea would be to write a translation program based on jeebox!
 This would help improve Jeebox's use for real-world meaning.
 Only minor improvements would be needed, perhaps none.

 Jeebox has incredible potential for translation, because it captures the grammatical structure of a sentance, it could improve accuracy by 10x-100x.
-The syntax is light, considering the amount of grammatical structure it describes!
+The syntax is light, considering the amount of structure it describes!

 Jeebox isn't unchanging, I will modify it slightly over time.
 But on the whole (been using it for 7 years) it's barely changed, just a few additions, almost no changes that break anything.
 Jeebox is stable and mature.